-Element of remuneration Purpose and link to strategy Operation Maximum opportunity Performance measures Performance Share Plan ('PSP') To create alignment between the interests of Executive Directors and shareholders through the delivery of rewards in Company shares.
+Element of peration Maximum opportunity Performance measures Performance Share Plan ('PSP') To create alignment between the interests of Executive Directors and shareholders through the delivery of rewards in Company shares.
 To incentivise Executive Directors to deliver long-term shareholder value creation and the achievement of financial targets.
-Awards normally vest based on performance measured over a period of three years or such other period as the Committee may determine.
-Awards may be granted in the form of performance share awards (a conditional award of shares, a nil-cost option or a forfeitable share award).
-The Committee determines the extent to which the performance measures have been met.
-The Committee will also consider the underlying financial performance of the business, as well as the value added to shareholders.
-The level of vesting may be adjusted where the Committee considers there is a material difference.
-An additional two-year holding period will apply to Executive Directors' vested shares before they are released to participants.
-In the event of a material misstatement of the Company's audited results, a material failure of risk management, a material breach of health and safety regulations, or serious reputational damage to any member or business unit of the Group, the Committee may scale back, or impose additional conditions on awards prior to vesting.
-Dividend equivalents may be awarded.
-See page 66 for further details.
+The add co diff Ar pe Directors In mi au of br rect rect rect match act wards normally vest based on erformance measured over a eriod of three years or such ther period as the Committee hay determine. wards may be granted in the form of performance share wards (a conditional award of shares, a nil-cost option or a forfeitable share award).
+The Committee determines the extent to which the performance heasures have been met.
+The committee will also consider the moderlying financial performance of the business, as well as the falue added to shareholders.
+The level of vesting may be extend where the Committee onsiders there is a material difference.
+In additional two-year holding deriod will apply to Executive irrectors' vested shares before the year ereleased to participants.
+If the event of a material failure of risk management, a material reach of health and safety egulations, or serious equitational damage to any thember or business unit of the Group, the Committee the group of the Committee thay scale back, or impose additional conditions on wards prior to vesting.
+In ividend equivalents may be awarded.
+See page 66 or further details.
 The maximum award level is 200% of salary in respect of a financial year.
 For FY17 it is intended to grant awards of 200% and 150% to the CEO and CFO, respectively.
 Current awards vest based on Earnings per Share and Return on Invested Capital measures.
 These measures will generally be equally weighted, however, the Committee may determine that an alternative weighting is appropriate.
 The Committee shall have the discretion to determine that alternative financial performance measures may apply to future awards.
 For threshold levels of performance, 25% of the award vests, increasing to 100% of the award for maximum performance.
 There is straight-line vesting of awards between these points.
 The Committee determines targets each year to ensure that targets are stretching and represent value creation for shareholders, whilst remaining motivational for management.